jadecobra/python_tdd_exercises/source/how_to/exception_handling.rst

 * REFACTOR: make it better

   I just created the same context 5 times, this is a good candidate for a rewrite.
-The ``self.assertRaises`` catches an :doc:`AttributeError` in each case, I only need to state it once and place all the lines that raise the error underneath it.
+The ``self.assertRaises`` catches an :doc:`/exceptions/AttributeError` in each case, I only need to state it once and place all the lines that raise the error underneath it.

   .. code-block:: python